nicolechao/springboard-data-science/Capstone 2/Milestone Report/README.md

 ## Initial Findings
-During exploratory data analysis, we ask the following questions:
+During exploratory data analysis, we ask the following questions to understand more about our data:

 1. How to identify useful tweets?
 2. With all the useful tweets, which movie occurs most?